Skip to main content

 While a protocol like TRT provides an external source of testosterone, this suppressive effect on the broader Hypothalamic-Pituitary-Gonadal (HPG) axis can create a more challenging internal environment to manage.
 For a man on TRT with Gonadorelin, the goal is to maintain some level of natural production and testicular health.

 Chronic stress works directly against this goal.
 For individuals using protocols like Clomid or Enclomiphene to stimulate their own production, high cortisol can blunt the very response the therapy is designed to elicit.
-The body’s internal resources are diverted to managing the perceived threat signaled by high cortisol, leaving fewer resources for anabolic processes like muscle growth and repair, which are primary targets of testosterone and peptides.
+The body’s internal resources are diverted to managing the perceived threat signaled by high cortisol, leaving fewer resources for anabolic processes like muscle growth and repair, which are primary targets of testosterone and growth hormone peptides.

 Chronic stress elevates cortisol, which can directly interfere with androgen receptors, making cells less responsive to the testosterone provided by therapy.